-- Xtrans (np.ndarray) Transformed array of features - ytrans (np.ndarray) Transformed array of labels - wtrans (np.ndarray) Transformed array of weights - idstrans (np.ndarray) Transformed array of ids transform(dataset: deepchem.data.datasets.Dataset, parallel: bool = False, out\dir: Optional[str] =
+- Xtrans (np.ndarray) Transformed array of features - ytrans (np.ndarray) Transformed array of labels - wtrans (np.ndarray) Transformed array of weights - idstrans (np.ndarray) Transformed array of ids transform (dataset: deepchem.data.datasets.Dataset, parallel: bool = False, out_dir: Optional[str] =

-None, \\kwargs) $\rightarrow$ deepchem.data.datasets.Dataset Transforms all internally stored data in dataset.
+None, kwargs) \rightarrow deepchem.data.datasets.Dataset Transforms all internally stored data in dataset.

-This method transforms all internal data in the provided dataset by us

 This method transforms all internal data in the provided dataset by using the Dataset.transform method.

 Note that this method adds X-transform, y-transform columns to metadata.
 Specified keyword arguments are passed on to Dataset.transform.

 - dataset (dc.data.Dataset) Dataset object to be transformed. - parallel (bool, optional (default False)) if True, use multiple processes to transform the dataset in parallel.
-For large datasets, this might be faster. - out\dir (str, optional) If out\dir is specified in kwargs and dataset is a Disk-Dataset, the output dataset will be written to the specified directory.
+For large datasets, this might be faster. - out_dir (str, optional) If out_dir is specified in kwargs and dataset is a Disk-Dataset, the output dataset will be written to the specified directory.